fede6590/fede6590/README.md

 With +3 years of hands-on experience in Python applications for Digital Signal Processing (DSP) and Digital Audio, I bring a deep understanding of these domains to my work.

 I am currently engaged as an AI Developer at Telecom Argentina, where I am spearheading development, training, and deployment activities using AWS services.
-My role involves harnessing my technical skills and knowledge to orchestrate the seamless integration of AI solutions oriented to Computer Vision and audio.
+My role involves harnessing my technical skills and knowledge to orchestrate the seamless integration of AI solutions oriented to Audio and Computer Vision.

 ---